 - Prepare the formula or breast milk in a cup or a bowl.

 - Using a sterile or clean syringe, pull the plunger to fill the syringe with milk.

 - Position your baby appropriately on your lap.
-Make sure he is slightly inclined in an upright position.
+Make sure they is slightly inclined in an upright position.

-- Gently nudge the baby to open his mouth with the tip of the syringe.
-When he does, insert the tip of the syringe inwards.
+- Gently nudge the baby to open their mouth with the tip of the syringe.
+When they does, insert the tip of the syringe inwards.

 - The baby will latch on to the tip.
-Once he does, start pushing the plunger in a gradual way, staying in sync with his sucking action.
+Once they do, start pushing the plunger in a gradual way, staying in sync with their sucking action.